Flashman's Hotel

-Flashman's Hotel is a historic hotel situated on The Mall in Rawalpindi.
+Flashman's Hotel is a historic hotel situated on The Mall in Rawalpindi, Pakistan.

 History

 Flashman's Hotel was founded in 1888 by Charles Thomas Flashman.

 In 1917, the ownership of the property was transferred to the Associated Hotels of India, led by Mohan Singh Oberoi.

 By 1961, after the partition, it was managed by the Associated Hotels of Pakistan.
 This venture also included Faletti's Hotel, Cecil Hotel, and Deans Hotel and involved stakeholders such as Associated Hotels of India and Oberoi Hotels.

 Following the Indo-Pakistani War of 1965, the Pakistani government designated properties of the Associated Hotels of Pakistan as enemy assets.
 These properties were subsequently overseen by the West Pakistan Enemy Property Board.

 In 1976, the governance of Flashman's, along with Faletti's, Cecil, and Deans, was transferred to the Pakistan Tourism Development Corporation (PTDC).

 As of 1999, Flashman's remained under PTDC, while the other hotels were privatized.